perriera/for_interfaces/injections/html_parser/INSTALL.md

  - [ ] Now setup the merge.sh script

+        cd ~/dev/html_parser
 		bin/install_merge.sh

  - [ ] Now build and run the test cases:

 		mvn test

-	The first time this runs maven will download all necessary jar files.
+	**Note**: The first time this runs maven will download all necessary jar files.

- - [ ] Now build and run the test cases again:

-		mvn test

 	You would see this: